Skip to main content

 """

-Simple example of Tool Calling with the LLMaaS API.
+Simple Tool Calling example with the LLMaaS API.

 This script shows how to define a simple tool (a calculator),